brannondorsey/letterpress/README.md

 - Keep the `keylogger` process up and launch on startup with a cron job.
 - Edit `decrypt.py` so that it can optionally download from pastebin directly.
 Through something like a `--download` flag.
 - Make cross-platform (MacOS + Windoze).

+## Credit

+Most of the magick keylogging code comes from [pyxhook](https://github.com/JeffHoogland/pyxhook).